-• All packaging materials used in fabricating, forming, or treating packages shall be of food grade for contact with foods and in compliance with relevant Saudi standards.

-- They shall be clean and in a condition that does not allow any contamination probabilities of the contained material. - They shall maintain the properties of the packaged material and protect it from gaining undesirable odors, flavors and tastes. - They shall offer protection to the product against contamination with microorganisms, insect, rodents, and dirt in the cases of products that requires it. - They shall be impermeable to moisture in the cases of food products that require it. - They shall offer necessary protection against environmental conditions and mechanical hazards such as impacts, vibration, static stresses, and they shall be in an intact appearance during handling. - They shall not affect the container as a result of migration of some of their constituents that may react or be mixed with the food materials. - It shall not be in a pharmaceutical shape.
+- The standard GSO 839:1997 (entitled Food Packages-part 1-General Requirements) is concerned with the general requirements of food packaging.
+The main requirements are listed below: - All packaging materials used in fabricating, forming, or treating packages shall be of food grade for contact with foods and in compliance with relevant Saudi standards. - They shall be clean and in a condition that does not allow any contamination of the contained material. - They shall maintain the properties of the packaged material and protect it from gaining undesirable odors, flavors and tastes. - They shall offer protection to the product against contamination with microorganisms, insect, rodents, and dirt in the case of products that requires it. - They shall be impermeable to moisture in the case of food products that require it. - They shall offer necessary protection against environmental conditions and mechanical hazards such as impacts, vibration, static stresses, and they shall remain intact during handling. - They shall not affect the container as a result of migration of some of their constituents that may react or be mixed with the food materials. - It shall not be in a pharmaceutical shape.

-GSO 1863/2013 entitled Food packages - Part 2: deal with general -Plastic Package requirements and specifications for plastic packages used for packaging food materials.
-The regulations require limits among other things that the concentration of a vinyl chloride monomer not to exceed 1 mg per kg of the plastic material, or 0.01 mg per kg of the packaged food material if the packages are made of polyvinyl chloride (PVC).
+The standard GSO 1863:2013 (entitled Food packages - Part 2: Plastic Package) deals with the requirements and specifications for plastic packages used for packaging food materials.
+The regulations specify limits on-among other things - concentration of a vinyl chloride monomer of less than 1 mg per kg of plastic material, or 0.01 mg per kg of the packaged food material if the packages are made of polyvinyl chloride (PVC).

-Per the standard, the following labeling information should be written on labels of plastic packages used to package foodstuffs:
+Per the standard, the following labeling information should be written on labels of plastic packages used to package foodstuff:

-- 1. Type of plastic material
+- a) Type of plastic material

-- 2. Weight, capacity, number, or dimensions based on the type of packages
+- b) Weight, capacity, number, or dimensions based on the type of packages

-- 3. Statement of food grade
+- c) Statement of food grade

-- 4. Purpose and type of application
+- d) Purpose and type of application

-- 5. Directions for usage
+- e) Directions for usage

-- 6. Warnings if applicable
+- f) Warnings if applicable

-Saudi Standard number SASO 2173/2003 Food Packages Made of Aluminum Foil: This standard deals with the general requirements for food packages made of aluminum foil.
+Saudi Standard number SASO 2173/2003 (Entitled Food Packages Made of Aluminum Foil) deals with the general requirements for food packages made of aluminum foil.
 Below are the main requirements specified in SASO 2173:

-1. Purity of aluminum metal shall not be less than 99% aluminum.

-2. Each package shall be made of one piece of aluminum foil without any connection and free from holes and scratches.

-3. Shall be made from foil with regular thickness not exceeding 200 micrometer according to the agreement between the user and manufacturer of these packages regarding the strength with relation to the nature of application.

-4. In case of aluminum foil coated with protection layer, the coating material shall not transfer any health hazard material to the food product or to impart the odor or flavor of the food material.

-- 5. Shall be impermeable to the water, odors and gases. - 6.
-Shall be impermeable to the light to protect fatty foods from light. - 7.
-Shall provide enough protection to the food product from losing or gaining heat.
+- a) Purity of aluminum metal shall not be less than 99% aluminum. - b) Each package shall be made of one piece of aluminum foil without any connection and free from holes and scratches. - c) Shall be made from foil with regular thickness not exceeding 200 micrometer according to the agreement between the user and manufacturer of these packages regarding the strength with relation to the nature of application. - d) In case of aluminum foil coated with protection layer, the coating material shall not transfer any health hazard material to the food product or to impart the odor or flavor of the food material. - e) Shall be impermeable to the water, odors and gases. - f) Shall be impermeable to the light to protect fatty foods from light. - g) Shall provide enough protection to the food product from losing or gaining heat.

-Section V. Labeling Requirements:
+SECTION V. LABELING REQUIREMENTS

-a) General Requirements
+1) General Requirements

-As a member of GCC countries, Saudi Arabia has implemented Gulf standards GSO 9/2013.
-All imported and locally produced prepackaged food products must meet labeling requirements as indicated in GSO 9/2013.
-According to this GCC-wide standard, prepackaged food product labels should be in Arabic or include an Arabic language translation of the label.
-Labels must contain at a minimum: product name, packer's name, country of origin or manufacture, listing of ingredients, instructions where applicable, for the end use of the product, and the shelf-life of the product.
+As a member of the GCC, Saudi Arabia has implemented Gulf standard GSO 9 in 2013.
+All imported and locally produced prepackaged food products must meet the labeling requirements indicated in GSO 9:2013.
+Prepackaged food product labels should be in Arabic or include an Arabic language translation of the label.
+Labels must contain: product name, packer's name, country of origin or manufacture, listing of ingredients, instructions for the end use of the product (where applicable), and the shelf-life of the product.

-b) Shelf Life
+2) Shelf Life